MoodyMakai/WebDevForum/README.md

-middle security forum site
+Middle Security Forum Site

 Server Accessible through: https://bhbuilders.org

-– Database schema
+Database Schema

-Three tables implemented through sqlite3 with persistent storage: users login attempts comments
+  - Three tables implemented using SQLite3 with persistent storage:

+      -users

+      -login attempts

+      -comments

-Used for security and tracking content
+  - These are used for security and content tracking.

+Security Features Implemented

+    - Account lockout after too many failed login attempts

+    - Server configured with HTTPS via Nginx Proxy Manager SSL

+    - Passwords hashed using Argon2

-– Security features implemented Account lockout after too many failed attempts Server is set up with https through Nginx Proxy Manager ssl Passwords are hashed with argon2 passwords can be reset through profile page
+    - Passwords can be reset through the profile page

-– Known limitations or issues - in the interest of time (and because my server kept breaking) socket capabilities have been scratched - There is also no email functionality
+Known Limitations or Issues

+    - Socket capabilities have been removed due to server instability

+    - No email functionality implemented

 User Experience

-Users can change password, display name, and display color in profile page ("the Abode") comments that are too large will be truncated, users can click "read more" to view large comments User can log out from nav bar
+    - Users can change their password, display name, and display color in the profile page (“the Abode”)

-ROUTES: /register /login /logout /feed /user /user/password /user/display-name /user/profile /comment
+    - Comments that are too large will be truncated; users can click “Read More” to view full content

+    - Users can log out from the navigation bar

+Routes

+    /register

+    /login

+    /logout

+    /feed

+    /user

+    /user/password

+    /user/display-name

+    /user/profile

+    /comment

-Instructions (docker prereq):
+Instructions (Docker Prerequisite)

-Clone repo
+Clone the repository:

+    git clone <repo-url>
     cd WebDevForum

-run "docker compose up --build" navigate to http://localhost:3000 on browser when finished "docker compose down"
+Build and run the Docker containers:

+    docker compose up --build

+Navigate to http://localhost:3000 in your browser.

+When finished, shut down the containers:

+    docker compose down